winesapOS/winesapOS/CONTRIBUTING.md

     - Source: `scripts/winesapos-setup.sh`
 - `/home/winesap/.winesapos/winesapos_logo_icon.png` = The winesapOS logo as a 96x96 icon for the winesapOS First-Time Setup and winesapOS Upgrade desktop shortcuts.
     - Source: `files/winesapos_logo_icon.png`
+- `/usr/share/sddm/faces/winesap.face.icon` = The winesapOS logo as a 96x96 icon for the SDDM login screen.
+    - Source: `files/winesapos_logo_icon.png`
 - `/home/winesap/.winesapos/winesapos-upgrade-remote-stable.sh` = The script used for the winesapOS Upgrade wizard.
 It pulls the latest upgrade script from the "stable" branch of winesapOS.
     - Source: `scripts/winesapos-upgrade-remote-stable.sh`